tknrych/NewsCrawler/README.md

 ## License

-Distributed under the MIT License.
+Distributed under theApache License 2.0 License.
 See `LICENSE` for more information.

 -----